 - Dry, dull looking fur that may break when combed or brushed

 - A generally unhealthy appearance

-- Excessive licking of the hind end and/or dragging their butt on grass or carpeting
+- Dog licking butt excessively and/or dragging their butt on grass or carpeting

 If your dog is showing any of these symptoms, he or she may have a worm infestation.
 Do not wait to see if you find worms in your dog’s stool, just because you don’t see them there does not necessarily mean that your dog does not have worms.
 Contact your vet to find out for sure.